ralphcrutzen/tinkerlicht/README.md

 To do:
 - Dynamically set the Access Token properties of the Mastodon nodes.
 After this, I can publish the flow to this repository.
+- Just like the screams, automaticalle import color names and codes from the colors file in this repo.

 ![flow screenshot](https://raw.githubusercontent.com/ralphcrutzen/tinkerlicht/master/flow-screenshot.png)